bmcilw1/goodtechcofounders/src/pages/articles/number-one-thing-every-startup-needs.md

 ---
 ## The real need

 Most startups think that the most important thing they need to succeed is a great product idea in an underserved market.
 Or a killer team.
-Or (my favorite) that check from an angel or VC investor.
+Or that first check from an angel or VC investor.
 Or just an oversized helping of plain luck.

-The most important thing for a startup today is even simpler.
+I don't buy it.

-So what is it?
+So - what do you need?

 > *The number one need for new startups today is to gain the trust of their intended audience.*